Lumsky/lumsky/README.md

 💼 Job interests: DevOps, Cloud DevOps.
 AWS Cloud.
 📫 You can view my resume and contact me by emailing lumibabs1@gmail.com.

-Thanks for reacing, and I look forward to connecting with you!
+Thanks for reading, and I look forward to connecting with you!